The Firefox cache temporarily stores parts of websites you visit. Learn how to clear it to fix issues with how websites work or look.

 To address frustrations caused by cookie banners on websites, Firefox version 120 introduces a cookie banner blocker.
 Learn how it works.

-- Forget button - quickly delete your browsing history on Firefox Make Firefox "Forget" your recent browsing history while leaving the rest alone.
+Make Firefox "Forget" your recent browsing history for a specified time period while leaving the rest alone.
 All it takes is a few clicks.

-- Enable and disable cookies that websites use to track your preferences Websites store things like your preferences and login status in "cookies" on your computer.
+Websites store things like your preferences, login status, and trackers in "cookies" on your computer.
 Learn how to manage cookies in Firefox.